Ricardicus/virtualPiano/README.md

 # Visit website

-It is running on my Raspberry Pi, reachable here: http://piano.ricardicus.se
+The service is running on my Raspberry Pi at the moment, reachable here: http://piano.ricardicus.se